dotnet/AspNetCore.Docs/aspnetcore/blazor/file-downloads.md

 ## Security considerations

 Use caution when providing users with the ability to download files from a server.
-Attackers may execute [Denial of Service (DoS)](/windows-hardware/drivers/ifs/denial-of-service) attacks, [API exploitation attacks](https://developer.mozilla.org/docs/Web/HTML/Element/a#security_and_privacy), or attempt to compromise networks and servers in other ways.
+Cyberattackers may execute [Denial of Service (DoS)](/windows-hardware/drivers/ifs/denial-of-service) attacks, [API exploitation attacks](https://developer.mozilla.org/docs/Web/HTML/Element/a#security_and_privacy), or attempt to compromise networks and servers in other ways.

 Security steps that reduce the likelihood of a successful attack are: